NLeSC/spot/README.md

 np.savetxt('simple_data.csv', np.array([x1,y1,z1]), header='x, y, z', delimiter=', ')
 ```

-Note that the header of the file is here x, y, z and specify the name of the
+Note that the ``header`` argument specifies the names of the three facets.
+Once
-three facets.
-Once the .csv file has been created, go to the SPOT directory and
+the .csv file has been created, go to the SPOT directory and start the server by
-start the server by running the usual commands:
+running the usual commands:

 ```
 npm run templates